ciDSproj/timeseries_forecast/README.md

 - co2: CO2 Concentration ppmv

 ## Data Preparation and Exploration
--	resample data using monthly averages
+-	Resample data using monthly averages
--	handle missing values
+-	Handle missing values
--	visualize and decompose the time series in trend, seasonality, and noise
+-	Visualize and decompose the time series in trend, seasonality, and noise
--	check stationarity using the Dickey-Fuller test
+-	Check stationarity using the Dickey-Fuller test
--	compute and plot the ACF and PACF values
+-	Compute and plot the ACF and PACF values

 ## Build the ARIMA model
--	applied grid search to identify the best parameters for fitting the model
+-	Applied grid search to identify the best parameters for fitting the model
--	built the model and used it for producing one-step ahead, dynamic, and future forecasts
+-	Built the model and used it for producing one-step ahead, dynamic, and future forecasts